-Student Support Services are SETSS (Special Education Teaching Support Service) classes built into the schedule of students with IESPs (Individualized Education Support Plans), in accordance with their most up to date documentation.
-These class periods provide students with a small class learning environment in which to engage in activities and learning to make progress towards their IESP goals.
+Student Support Services (SETSS) are supplemental in nature and are designed to remediate academic skill deficits and develop the study and organizational skills needed to manage Holy Cross' college preparatory curriculum.
+Classes are built into the schedule of students with IESPs (Individualized Education Support Plans), in accordance with their most up to date documentation.
+These class periods provide students with a small class learning environment in which to engage in activities and learn to make progress towards their IESP goals.